enricopolanski/functional-programming/README.md

 }
 ```

-The following laws have to hold:
+The following laws have to hold true:

 1. **Reflexivity**: `equals(x, x) === true`, for every `x` in `A`
 2. **Symmetry**: `equals(x, y) === equals(y, x)`, for every `x`, `y` in `A`